Troubled teen industry

-The troubled teen industry is a term used to refer to a broad range of youth residential programs aimed at struggling teenagers.
+In the United States, the troubled teen industry (also known as TTI) is a broad range of youth residential programs aimed at struggling teenagers.
 The term encompasses various facilities and programs, including youth residential treatment centers, wilderness programs, boot camps, and therapeutic boarding schools.

-The industry is a multi-billion dollar industry that claims to help or fix troubled teenagers through various practices.
-Troubled teen facilities are privately run and largely unregulated.
+These programs claim to rehabilitate and teach troubled teenagers through various practices.
+Troubled teen facilities are privately run, and the troubled teen industry constitutes a multi-billion dollar industry.
 They accept young people who are considered to have struggles with learning disabilities, emotional regulation, mental illness, and substance abuse.
-Young people may be labeled as "troubled teens", delinquents, or other language on their websites.
-The majority encounter the industry through their parents, and some can remain in the industry until they turn 18.
-Alternatively, these sites can claim to help other self-destructive behaviors, in order to widen their reach.
+Young people may be labeled as "troubled teens", delinquents, or other language on their websites and other advertising materials.
 Sometimes, these therapies are used as a punishment for contravening family expectations.
+For example, one person was placed in a troubled teen program because her mother found her choice in boyfriends unacceptable.

-The troubled teen industry has encountered many scandals due to child abuse, institutional corruption, and deaths.
-Furthermore, many institutions offer youth transportation through teen escort companies, in which minors are transported to these facilities against their will, but with their parents' written consent.
-It is a service offered in the United States and elsewhere, and a practice that has been criticized on ethical and legal grounds as being akin to kidnapping.
-Some may not even realize their parents signed off on it until days afterward.
-Clients have reported being ambushed in their own beds at home, or tricked into believing they're going elsewhere.
+The troubled teen industry has encountered many scandals due to child abuse, institutional corruption, and deaths, and is highly controversial.
+Many critics of these facilities point to a lack of local, state, and federal laws in the United States and elsewhere governing them.
+Some countries and territories, such as Bermuda, have been known to send teenagers to programs located in the United States.
+In addition to their controversial therapeutic practices, many former residents report being forcibly transported to troubled teen facilities by teen escort companies, a practice dubbed "gooning."